-Within the major, exceptions to the residence requirement within the senior year may be made by the department chair with the concurrence of the appropriate dean; outside the major, exceptions may be made by The Office of the Provost/Vice President for Academic Affairs with the concurrence of the appropriate dean.
-Regardless of exceptions granted with respect to the final eight course units, there are no exceptions to the overall minimum of 12 course units required to earn a bachelor's degree at The College of New Jersey.
+Within the major, exceptions to the residence requirement within the senior year may be made by the department chair with the concurrence of the appropriate dean.
+Regardless of exceptions granted with respect to the final eight course units, there are no exceptions to the overall minimum that 12 of the course units for the bachelor's degree must be earned at The College of New Jersey.